 EU and Cabo Verde Fisheries Partnership Agreement

-EU and Cabo Verde Fisheries Partnership Agreement – allocation of fishing opportunities
+Conclusion of EU and Cabo Verde Fisheries Partnership Agreement

-Council Regulation (EU) 2024/2158 of 15 July 2024 on the allocation of fishing opportunities under Protocol (2024-2029) implementing the Fisheries Partnership Agreement between the European Community and the Republic of Cabo Verde
+Council Decision (EU) 2025/643 of 24 March 2025 on the conclusion, on behalf of the European Union, of the Protocol (2024-2029) implementing the Fisheries Partnership Agreement between the European Community and the Republic of Cabo Verde

 Update